isomerpages/mci-m3-old/pages/inspirasisg.md

 *17 June – 07 July 2019*

-We all know of an inspiring story of someone who had succeeded against all odds and there are many amongst the Singapore Malay/Muslim community (SMC) who we deem asJ an inspiration.
+We all know of an inspiring story of someone who had succeeded against all odds and there are many amongst the Singapore Malay/Muslim community (SMC) who we deem as an inspiration.

 As part of the campaign, members of the SMC as well as the larger non-MM community, will be encouraged to submit real stories of inspirational members from the Malay/Muslim community who have inspired them in one way or another, in all or any of the 3 “C”s.